siavasha/power-outage-report/index.md

 ![Final Model: Predicted vs Actual (Log Scale)](images/final_pred_vs_actual.png) *Caption: The final model's predictions (log scale) show a much better alignment with the actual values compared to the baseline, although variance still exists.*

-*(Note: Feature importance plot for the final model was complex due to the pipeline structure in the notebook.
-Consider adding a screenshot or simplified version if desired).*

 **Interpretation:** The Random Forest model significantly outperformed the baseline.
 The R² score is now positive (0.26), explaining about 26% of the variance in the log-transformed target.
 The RMSE on the original scale decreased by approximately 16%, indicating a substantial reduction in prediction error.
 While there's still room for improvement, the feature engineering, expanded feature set, and more complex algorithm clearly led to a more effective model.

 ---